copernicus-mogley/zkav.club/README.md

 Want to facilitate a workshop?
 [Start here](/workshops/).

-### Partner communities
+### Partner Communities

 We collaborate with peer communities around the world.

+Partners are communities we’ve recorded with, trained, supported with publishing infrastructure, or otherwise worked alongside.

 Contact us today :)

 * [ZecHub](/partners/zechub.md) — The community-powered Zcash education hub